Tanzyingsz/DDM-Dissertation/Literature Review 5.0.md

 **Color**

-Overall, colour contributes to the user interface in three dimensions: pass information through visual hierarchy, arouse emotional responses from users and shape the brand image.
+Overall, colour contributes to the user interface in three dimensions: pass information through the visual hierarchy, arouse emotional responses from users and shape the brand image.<br/>

 Firstly, as the basic component of the physical world, colour provides humankind with an incredible amount of information.
-Studies shows that when interacting with a brand, people carry out approximately 62‐90 per cent of their snap assessment based on colours alone(Singh,2016).
-To communicate the information clearly, one can use colour to build an visual hierarchy.
-Visual hierarchy can show help the user to understand website structure eaiser and guide user attention.
-Once user get to focus the main message sent by a brand, they are one step closer to build a short-term memory on the experience, then end up in a higher comprehension towards the brand.
+Studies show that when interacting with a brand, people carry out approximately 62‐90 per cent of their snap assessment based on colours alone(Singh,2016).
+To communicate the information clearly, one can use colour to build a visual hierarchy.
+Visual hierarchy can show help the user to understand website structure easier and guide user attention.
+Once the user gets to focus the main message sent by a brand, they are one step closer to build a short-term memory on the experience, then end up in a higher comprehension towards the brand.
 The core of visual hierarchy development is not aesthetic but functional.
 Salience, the description of how noticeable something is, act as a key in visual hierarchy(Brian, 2019).
-By experimenting with saturation, shade and tint of different hue, the priority of elements can be adjusted accordingly.
-Nevertheless, some colour naturally perform more salient than their counterparts(Camgöz, 2000).
-According to the following figure, blue-green undoubtedly dominates others.
+By experimenting with saturation, shade and tint of a different hue, the priority of elements can be adjusted accordingly.
+Nevertheless, some colour naturally performs more salient than their counterparts(Camgöz, 2000).
+According to the following figure, blue-green undoubtedly dominates others.<br/>

 https://www.alterspark.com/wp-content/uploads/visual-salience.png
 (Figure: Visual salience of colors)

 Secondly, many studies have proved that colour has an effect on emotions states(Singh,2016; Kumar, 2017), both positive and negative.
 If the website is full of eye glaring colours, or colour without enough contrast, the user might generate feelings of irritation(Lim & Ting, 2012).
-Vice versa, a harmonious colour scheme that fits genetic psychology will please the public.
+Vice versa, a harmonious colour scheme that fits genetic psychology will please the public.<br/>

 ttps://www.alterspark.com/wp-content/uploads/emotion-hue-wavelength.png
 (Figure: Hue in wavelength)

-The visual colour map indicate that pleasue and control emotions peek in the blue zone.
-Blue is also said to be associated with key word safety and comfort.(Brian, 2019)
+The visual colour map indicates that pleasure and control emotions peek in the blue zone.
+Blue is also said to be associated with keyword safety and comfort.
+(Brian, 2019)<br/>

-Thirdly, colour helps to communicate brand image since it represents the personality of a brand(Kumar, 2017).For instances, when people see a rectangle yellow border, they will immediately recognize it as the "frame" sign for National Geographic.
-Therefore, carefully pick the colour and make it fits the genre of the brand is necessary.As Seo (2010) pointed out, the colour green in a sustainable brand gets more positive responsive on environmental messages, RE:source used green as the brand logo colour.
+Thirdly, colour helps to communicate brand image since it represents the personality of a brand(Kumar, 2017).
+For instances, when people see a rectangle yellow border, they will immediately recognize it as the "frame" sign for National Geographic.
+Therefore, carefully pick the colour and make it fits the genre of the brand is necessary.
+As Seo (2010) pointed out, the colour green in a sustainable brand gets a more positive response to environmental messages, RE:source used green as the brand logo colour.<br/>

 However, It is worth mentioning that the effects of colour have an individual difference.
 Accordingly, website design has to take accessibility into consideration for the user with colour deficiency or other visual impairment (Lányi, 2017).
 One of the most efficient solutions is to avoid colour-only information.
-Use other elements like word description or pattern to enforce the message as well.
+Use other elements like word description or pattern to enforce the message as well.<br/>

 > Singh, S.,2006,"Impact of color on marketing", Management Decision, Vol. 44 No. 6, pp. 783-789.